Mantis religiosa, known more commonly as the European Mantis, is considered to be one of the most widely distributed mantis species of all.

 As a general rule of thumb, the cage should be at least three times as tall as your mantis is long, and at least twice the length of your mantis in both width and depth.

 Many people keep mantis in tall, thin cages as a result, which works well if you have included enough twigs that your mantis can move around with ease.
 Longer cages may alternatively be used, so long as it meets the suggested dimensions.

-For my money, however, my preferred cage for adult praying mantis is a suitably-sized Exo Terra glass terrarium.
+For my money, however, my preferred cage for adult praying mantis is a suitably-sized Exo Terra or ReptiZoo glass terrarium.